Tysvær Municipality: Geography

 The municipality lies on the northern shore of the Boknafjorden, with the Skjoldafjorden and Vindafjorden both partially located within the municipality.
-The island of Borgøy lies in the middle of the Skjoldafjorden in Tysvær.
+The island of Borgøyna lies in the middle of the Skjoldafjorden in Tysvær Municipality.
+The highest point in the municipality is the 630.67 m tall mountain Lammanuten.

 The lake Aksdalsvatnet is the largest lake in the municipality.
 Another notable lake is Stakkastadvatnet, which lies on the Haugesund-Tysvær municipal border.
 Tysvær has a number of scenic walks including Heggelifjellet and Kvinnesland.

+Sveio Municipality (in Vestland county) is located to the north, Vindafjord Municipality is located to the northeast, Suldal Municipality is located to the east, the islands of Stavanger Municipality are located to the south, Bokn Municipality is located to the southwest, Karmøy Municipality is located to the west, and Haugesund Municipality is located to the northwest.